 Do you have trouble focusing when you're looking at a screen for long periods?
 Or maybe you seem to get headaches that you can't explain quite often.
 Gradual changes in your eyesight may cause these issues.
-As a freelance copywriter it can be frustrating.
 Over time, our eyes change.
 This might be because of several factors, including growth, age, diet, general health or hereditary issues.
 While you may have always had excellent eyesight, these changes can occur at any age.
 With this in mind, you should look to get an eye test every few years to check for any early signs of problems.

 A visit to your local optician's store shouldn't be anything to stress about.
 An optometrist will perform several small tests with you to look for signs of astigmatism, myopia, hyperopia, glaucoma, diabetes, high blood pressure, and as you get older, cataracts.
 Astigmatisms, myopia and hyperopia are the most common conditions affecting people.
 All of which can cause blurred or distorted vision.
 Myopia or shortsightedness means that you cannot clearly see distances.
 And those that suffer from hyperopia can see distances clearly, but anything close up appears blurry.
 These conditions are caused by the distance from the front to the back of your eyes being too long, or too short.
 If you have astigmatism, your eye is misshapen like a rugby ball, meaning that vision can be distorted.
 These conditions are easily treated by wearing corrective lenses.